chef/automate/components/docs-chef-io/content/automate/ha_remove_single_node_from_cluster.md

     chef-automate node remove --postgresql-ip "<postgresql-ip-address>"
     ```

-You can remove other unreachable nodes while removing a node
+You can remove other unreachable nodes while removing a node.

-- To remove unreachable nodes while removing a node, pass the flag `--remove-unreachable-node` or `-r` like example below
+- To remove unreachable nodes while removing a node, pass the flag --remove-unreachable-node or -r like the example below:

      ```sh
      chef-automate node remove --automate-ip 10.1.2.23 --remove-unreachable-node